ddoodev/discordoo/README.md

 <hr>

 ## WARNING
-**THIS LIBRARY UNDER DEVELOPMENT!** Parts of the stuff described here is not done yet, and we are just planning to implement it.
+**THIS LIBRARY IS UNDER DEVELOPMENT!** Parts of the stuff described here is not done yet, and we are just planning to implement it.

 ## About
 [Discordoo](https://discordoo.xyz/) is a [Discord API](https://discord.com/developers/docs/intro) library interface.